5 Modern Technologies That Are Making Wireless DJing Possible

 Phil Morse | Founder & Tutor

-I was watching a TV show from 15 years ago the other night.
-While it had stood the test of time pretty well, one thing made me smile: Someone was quickly trying to get online, and cursing because her mouse had become unplugged!
+Watching a TV show from 15 years ago, one thing made me smile: Someone was quickly trying to get online, and cursing because her mouse had become unplugged!

-Whether it’s wirelessly connecting speakers to a DJ set-up so you don’t have to run cables across a big venue (a mobile DJ bugbear), or using headphones that don’t have a pesky cable for you to accidentally yank or trip on, or having lighting that you can place around a room and control remotely, or even getting your music “over the air” from a streaming service, all of these things have the potential to make your life easier.
+Whether it’s wirelessly connecting speakers to a DJ set-up so you don’t have to run cables across a big venue (a mobile DJ bugbear), or using headphones that don’t have a pesky cable for you to accidentally yank or trip on, all of these things have the potential to make your life easier.

 Want me to show you how to do this?

-Inside our Digital DJ Lab subscription training programme, we have an Action Plan where I personally show you how all of this is done.
+We have a lesson inside our Access All Areas package where I personally show you how all of this is done.
 You look “over my shoulder” as I explain the what, why and how of using wireless tech for DJing.

 There are three crucial things that we need to bear in mind every time we want to replace a good old-fashioned cable with something wireless.
 They are: